gustavohalm/ai-qa/README.md

 python app.py
 ```

-The API will be available at `http://localhost:5000`
+The API will be available at `http://localhost:5000` or you can use on heroku at `https://ai-qa-d3a2f217dca4.herokuapp.com`

 ## API Endpoints